Context Engineering Advanced 7 min read

 • Tool sophistication matters more than raw model capability for large codebases

-Try It Now
+Try It Now (15 Minutes Each)

 For progressive disclosure: Create ~/tools/README.md with an index of 3 UV scripts.
 Point your agent at it instead of loading an MCP server.
 Track token consumption with /context in Claude Code.
+You should see 90%+ reduction in upfront token usage.

 The best context engineering is invisible.
 Your agent just works faster, costs less, and fails less often.
+That’s not an optimization.
+That’s a competitive advantage.